-Forte Strino on the Tonale road above Vermiglio, calls to mind the First World War
+Forte Strino, located along the Tonale road above Vermiglio, immediately evokes memories of the First World War.

-Val di Sole and Trentino were, in that period, obedient subject of the Austrian and Hungarian emperor Franz Josef.
+During that period, Val di Sole and Trentino were loyal subjects of the Austro‑Hungarian Emperor Franz Josef.

 For further information